openai/openai-cookbook/README.md

 None of these capabilities are explicitly programmed in - they all emerge as a result of training.

-GPT-3's capabilities now power [hundreds of different software products](https://openai.com/blog/gpt-3-apps/), including productivity apps, education apps, games, and more.
+GPT-3's capabilities now power [hundreds of different software products][GPT3 Apps Blog Post], including productivity apps, education apps, games, and more.

 ## How to control a large language model